ianepperson/pyredminews/README.rst

 ++++++++++++++++++++++++

 You can move an issue through the workflow as well.
-You must set an issue status based on the status ID, which is can only be discovered in Redmine version 2.2 and later (but not yet available via this library).
+You must set an issue status based on the status ID, which can only be discovered in Redmine version 2.2 and later (but not yet available via this library).
 By default, the library uses the status ID for Resolved and Closed from a default Redmine installation, but if you've changed them in the Administration page, you'll have to change these each time as well.